Bonifaciu Florescu: Final activities

-Later years and death

-Florescu eventually resigned from Saint Sava, but continued to teach history and French at Mihai Viteazul High School, at the military high school, and at the Saint Nephon seminary.
+According to Arghezi, Florescu was mainly focused on setting up his own printing press, and bought himself samples of movable type; beset by financial troubles, he would then sell his letters by the pound, asking: "'Would anyone like to buy the letter A or the letter P?'
+They all laughed at him."
+He eventually resigned from Saint Sava, but continued to teach history and French at Mihai Viteazul High School, at the military high school, and at the Saint Nephon seminary.
 His late experiments in wisdom poetry appeared in the Transylvanian Vatra.
 For a while director of a new magazine, Țara Literară ("The Literary Country"), he was also a contributor to Ion Livescu's Revista Theatrelor, aimed at the community of actors and theater aficionados.
 Livescu saw him as one of the great critics in the field, equal to Ionescu-Gion and Grigore Ventura.
-In 1896, with Săvescu, Florescu began translating from a history of Albanian literature (in Italian, by Alberto Straticò).
+In 1896, his and Demetriade's informal literary circle at Fialcovsky was joined by the anarchist and art promoter Alexandru Bogdan-Pitești.
+That year, Săvescu and Florescu began translating from a history of Albanian literature (in Italian, by Alberto Straticò).
 By then, Florescu had published over 200 books, comprising his own works alongside translations, and had had his own verse anthologized by poet Radu D. Rosetti (in Cartea Dragosteĭ, 1896).

 Before August 1899, Florescu's work was hampered by an illness, later diagnosed as ventricular hypertrophy; he was living with his family in a small house on Speranței Street, north of Colțea Hospital.
 Luxița Florescu died in October of that year, aged 83, and Bonifaciu only two months later, on December 18.
 Demetriade unexpectedly dropped by on a visit just after his friend's death, recalling: "he had woken up more joyful than ever.
 Always one to enjoy a pun, he asked his wife, whose name was Rose, to hand him a rose that had been left in some glass.
 Just after Madam Florescu handed him that flower, the soul of this man, always a poet, went out with the perfume of the rose."
 A brief obituary in Literatorul credited him as someone "illustrious but unhappy", who "stood up to the intellectual degeneracy into which our country was continuously pushed."
 He was buried in the family crypt at Țigănești Monastery, next to his mother, with a funeral ceremony attended by the Bucharest aristocracy and the Saint Sava students.
 The grave has since been lost during extensive repair work on the monastery grounds.

-Florescu was survived by both his wife and his son.
-In 1900, Henriette-Rose took a small pension from the state, awarded to her by a review committee which included Costache Bălcescu.
-She lived for 28 more years, to January 1928.
-Ion, an officer in the Romanian Land Forces, married in February 1910 Elena Kalinderu, a relative of agriculturist and art collector Ioan Kalinderu.
-He had two children of his own: Mircea Ioan (born 1912, killed in a car accident in 1929), and judge Ion "Nelu" Florescu, who emigrated to Brazil and was still alive in 1941.